fastify/fastify-cli/README.md

 ### readme

 `fastify-cli` can also help with generating a concise and informative readme for your plugin.
-If no `package.json` was provided a new one is generated automatically.
+If no `package.json` is provided a new one is generated automatically.
 To use it:

 1. `cd yourplugin`
 2. `fastify readme <path-to-your-plugin-file>`

-Finally, there will be a new `README.md` file, which provides internal informations about your plugin e.g:
+Finally, there will be a new `README.md` file, which provides internal information about your plugin e.g:

 * Install instructions
 * Example usage
 * Plugin dependencies
 * Exposed decorators
-* Encapsulation semantic
+* Encapsulation semantics
 * Compatible Fastify version

 ### linting